Antique

 shows the three with their backs against one another.
 Which made into a tactile

-design may have been used as a netsuke.
-Each monkey features very finely etched
+design once used as a Sumo netsuke by a large man.
+Each monkey features very finely

-fur enveloped in a warm brown patina; realistic, if slightly alarmed facial expressions,
+etched fur enveloped in a warm brown patina; realistic, if slightly alarmed facial

 Private Collection | |